 - xvi.
-Advanced or metastatic small bowel adenocarcinoma, when the following criteria are met (NCCN 2A): - A. Treatment of advanced or metastatic disease; AND
+Small bowel adenocarcinoma, when the following criteria are met (NCCN 2A): - A. Treatment of advanced or metastatic disease; AND - B. Individual is using as a single agent or in combination with gemcitabine xviii.
+Individual has a diagnosis of Biliary Tract Cancer (NCCN 2A); AND